 Ink Cash Extended Warranty Protection

-Extends the time period of U.S. manufacturer’s warranty by an additional year, on eligible warranties of three years or less.
+The Ink Business Cash offers an extended warranty protection program, where you can extend the time period of the United States manufacturer’s warranty by an additional year, on eligible warranties of three years or less.

 Is The Ink Business Cash Right For You?

 The Ink Business Cash is one of the most rewarding business credit cards out there.
 The key is that I wouldn’t recommend using this as your primary business credit card for everyday spending.
 Rather use this as a complement to your overall card portfolio.

 The 5x points categories are really spectacular, so use those as much as possible.
 In conjunction with Ultimate Rewards, I value the 5x points at a return of 8.5%.